 For as bad as Texas’s situation was, California had it much worse.
-The controversial “Three Strikes” law had the most populous state in the country see a 570 percent jump in its prison population from 1980-2010; in that same timeframe, the general population of California grew only 57 percent.
-Inmates killed themselves at a rate of nearly 80 percent that of the national average for a prison population, and the U.S. Supreme Court finally stepped in and decided that California’s state penitentiary system was in violation of the Eighth Amendment’s understanding of what constituted cruel and unusual punishment.,,
+The controversial “Three Strikes” law had the most populous state in the country seeing a 570% jump in its prison population from 1980-2010; in that same timeframe, the general population of California grew only 57%.
+The U.S. Supreme Court finally stepped in and decided that California’s state penitentiary system was in violation of the Eighth Amendment’s understanding of what constituted cruel and unusual punishment.14,15,16

 As California refocused its efforts away from going after nonviolent crime (as part of the equally contentious Proposition 47), Rick Perry took note.
 When the National Association of Drug Court Professionals bestowed upon him the National Award for Criminal Justice Reform, they noted his action in “[combining] accountability and extensive treatment.”
 Perry himself pointed out Texas’s focus on “specialty courts” that provide exclusive and distinct treatment services for patients from all walks of life, giving millions of Texans an alternative to being put into prison without any care or consideration given to social or mental health factors.

 As part of that drive, The Texas Tribune noted that lawmakers allocated unheard-of levels of funding to services to assist patients with mental health disorders.
 Spurred in part by a spate of mass shootings and the controversy over people with mental health problems having access to firearms, Texas lawmakers approved budget increases for mental health services that rank among the largest in the United States.
 The 2013 legislative session allocated around $300 million in that direction more than the previous session did.
 A mental health policy analyst for the Center for Public Policy Priorities said that the $2.6 billion earmarked by the Department of State Health Services is “unprecedented.”